BHFDSC/CCU029_02/README.md

-# What are the predicted number of hospital and paediatric intensive care beds for children in England over 2021, based on a range of rates of COVID-19 and child risk profiles?
+# How do the characteristics of first ascertained SARS-CoV-2 related hospital admissions and the children admitted vary over time related to the pandemic waves of SARS-CoV-2?

 ## Project description